johannes-graeter/anywho/README_docker.md

 ## Docker Instructions

+### Easy
+Use vscode with the devcontainer extension.
+It will automatically prompt on startup if you want to build the container and start the project there.

+### Custom
 If you have [Docker](https://www.docker.com/) installed, you can run this in your terminal, when the Dockerfile is inside the `.devcontainer` directory: